rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 to know how to autoscale it with Kubernetes or the difference between an `image` or a `service`.

-But still, he needs to know what is a **pipeline**, and how to see a branch deployed to an **environment**.
+But still, they need to know what is a **pipeline**, and how to see a branch deployed to an **environment**.
 In this article therefore I will try to cover as many features as possible, highlighting how the end users can enjoy them; in the last months I explained such features to some members of our team, also